mario-bonito/CAS-Digital-Credentials/scheme/objects/objca-digital-credential.md

 5. A digital credentials SHALL be tamper-evident.
 6. The authorship of a digital credential SHALL be cryptographically verifiable.
 7. A digital credential SHALL demonstrate that it can be stored within and presented from a minimum of two independent implementations.
-8. A digtal credential SHALL demonstrate that it can be cryptograhically verified using a minimum of two independent implementations.
+8. A digital credential SHALL demonstrate that it can be cryptographically verified using a minimum of two independent implementations.

 ## Part 3: Determination of Outputs, Review and Attestation